dzereski/data-science/README.md

 [NFL:](./nfl)

-A fun Sunday pre-game exercise to scrape the current player rosters for each team from nfl.com and do a simple exercise of classiflying players as linemen or wide receivers based on height and weight using logistic regression.
+A fun Sunday pre-game exercise to scrape the current player rosters for each team from nfl.com and classify Green Bay players as linemen or wide receivers based on height and weight using logistic regression.
 A great [MIT Opencourseware video](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-0002-introduction-to-computational-thinking-and-data-science-fall-2016/lecture-videos/lecture-10-understanding-experimental-data-cont./) inspired me to do this.
 I was really surprised that there are almost 2,000 active players in the NFL.

 [Gradient Descent:](./gradient-descent)